daanvdk/is_valid/README.md

 ```
 You can also use this module for unittests, the module provides a mixin called
 `IsValidMixin` that you can mix in with your `TestCase` class to have access to
-`self.assertIsValid(validator, data, msg=None)` in your tests.
+`self.assertIsValid(predicate, data, msg=None)` in your tests.
 If you don't
-provide a message the message of your assert error will automatically be the
+provide a message the message of your assert error will be the error that the
-error that the validator gives when `detailed=True`.
+predicate gives when `detailed=True`.

 # Install
 'Is Valid?' is on PyPi, you can install it with: